menu

 Demographics

-The education level of Laporte citizens is a little higher than the average for US cities and towns: 21.94% of adults in Laporte have at least a bachelor's degree.
+The population of Laporte overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Laporte, 21.94% have at least a bachelor's degree.

 The people who call Laporte home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laporte residents report their race to be White.
 Important ancestries of people in Laporte include German, Irish, English, Polish, and Italian.